LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 # {API Name} Guide

+_Use this template for documenting REST APIs, including endpoints, authentication methods, error handling, pagination, and examples._

 :warning: **DISCLAIMER**
 This API guide is based on a real commercial API and was created exclusively for portfolio purposes.
 Certain details have been adapted to showcase technical writing best practices and might not represent the API's current or complete functionality.
 For comprehensive, accurate and up-to-date information, refer to the official project repository and documentation for the API.